daos-stack/daos/docs/admin/pool_operations.md

 [server configuration file](https://docs.daos.io/v2.6/admin/deployment/#server-configuration-file).

-In MD-on-SSD mode pools are by default created with equal allocations for metadata in memory and metadata-on-SSD but it is possible to change this.
+In MD-on-SSD mode pools are by default created with equal allocations for metadata-in-memory and metadata-on-SSD but it is possible to change this.
 To create a pool with a metadata-on-SSD allocation size that is double what is allocated in memory, set `dmg pool create --mem-ratio` option to `50%`.
 This implies that the ratio of metadata on memory and on storage should be 0.5 and therefore metadata-on-SSD allocation is twice that of metadata-in-memory.

-An MD-on-SSD pool created with a `--mem-ratio` between 0 and 100 percent is said to be operating in "phase-2" mode.
+A MD-on-SSD pool created with a `--mem-ratio` between 0 and 100 percent is said to be operating in "phase-2" mode.

-#### MD-on-SSD phase-2 mode examples
+#### MD-on-SSD phase-2 pool create examples

 These examples cover the recommended way to create a pool in MD-on-SSD phase-2 mode using the `--size` percentage option.

-The following is with a single host with dual engines where bdev roles META and DATA are not shared.
+The following example is run on a single host with dual engines where bdev roles META and DATA are not shared.
 Two pools are created with VOS index file size equal to half the meta-blob size (`--mem-ratio 50%`).
 Both pools use roughly half the original capacity available (first using 50% and the second 100% of the remainder).

 Rough calculations: `dmg storage scan` shows that for each rank, one 800GB SSD is assigned for each tier (first: WAL+META, second: DATA). `df -h /mnt/daos*`